ndstephens/intro-to-computer-science/README.md

 ## My Notes - Nate Stephens

 I cloned the original repo and have modified it for my own note taking.

+[VISUALGO.net](https://www.visualgo.net/en) is a great website for explaining and visualizing algorithms and data structures.

 ## License (per original repo)